shyamgupta196/Audio-Sentiment-Classification/readme.md

 5. **Implement and train** a TensorFlow/Keras classifier, interpreting loss and accuracy trends to validate model robustness.
 6. **Perform inference** on new speech samples, enabling large-scale emotional content analysis.

-By the end of this notebook, you will be equipped to apply automated emotion detection to your own speech corpora—drawing actionable insights into anger, joy, sadness, and more, with clear methodological justifications at every step.
+By the end, you will be equipped to apply automated emotion detection to your own speech corpora—drawing actionable insights into anger, joy, sadness, and more, with clear methodological justifications at every step.
 ---

 ## Dataset Summary & Links